aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/merge-spreadsheets/_index.md

 ## Error Handling

-- **400 Bad Request**: Invalid url.
+- **400 Bad Request**: Invalid URL.
-- **401 Unauthorized**:  Authentication has failed, or no credentials were provided.
+- **401 Unauthorized**: Authentication has failed or no credentials were provided.
 - **404 Not Found**: Source file not accessible.
-- **500 Server Error** The spreadsheet has encountered an anomaly in obtaining data.
+- **500 Server Error**: An anomaly occurred while obtaining data from the spreadsheet.

-## Usage Scenarios
+## **Usage Scenarios**

-## Key Features and Benefits
+## **Key Features and Benefits**

-- **Local File Merge:**: Combines multiple local spreadsheet files into a single output file in the specified format (e.g., XLSX, CSV, PDF).
+- **Local File Merge**: Efficiently combines multiple local spreadsheet files into a single output file in various formats (e.g., XLSX, CSV, PDF).
-- **Efficient Data Handling**: Processes the merge operation in the cloud without requiring cloud storage.Merges multiple files into a single output file efficiently, leveraging cloud processing capabilities.
+- **Efficient Data Handling**: Processes the merge operation in the cloud without requiring cloud storage, leveraging cloud processing capabilities for enhanced performance.
-- **Format Flexibility**: Supports a range of output formats based on the available conversion and export capabilities.
+- **Format Flexibility**: Supports a diverse range of output formats based on available conversion and export capabilities for user convenience.

-## OpenAPI Specification
+## **OpenAPI Specification**

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/DataProcessingController/MergeSpreadsheets) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/DataProcessingController/MergeSpreadsheets) provides a publicly accessible programming interface, allowing users to perform REST interactions directly from a web browser.

-## Excel API SDK
+## **Excel API SDK**

-Using an SDK is the best way to speed up the development.
-An SDK takes care of low-level details and lets you focus on your project tasks.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Utilizing an SDK expedites development processes by managing low-level details, allowing developers to focus on project tasks.
+Check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

-The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs:
+The following code examples illustrate how to make calls to Aspose.Cells web services using various SDKs: